 Q: What is naturopathy and naturopathic medicine?

-A: Naturopathy is a traditional approach to health that is holistic, meaning that it encompasses the whole being.
-It is based on natural and preventative care.
+A: Naturopathy is a traditional holistic approach to health based on natural and preventative care.
 Naturopathic medicine combines many methodologies, such as acupuncture, massage, chiropractic adjustment, homeopathy and herbal cures, along with sensible concepts such as good nutrition, exercise and relaxation techniques.
-Some refer to it as “alternative care”, which is ironic, since naturopathy and naturopathic medicine are rooted in many age-old remedies that predate what’s known as “modern medicine”.
-A core concept is one of “doing no harm”, and complementing any necessary treatment.
-The terms naturopathy and naturopathic medicine are often interchangeable.
+Some refer to it as “alternative care,” which is ironic, since naturopathy and naturopathic medicine are rooted in many age-old remedies that predate what is known as “modern medicine.”
+A core principle of naturopathic medicine is to “do no harm,” complementing any necessary treatment.

 Q: How popular is complementary and alternative medicine (CAM) among the public?